Antonboom/testifylint/README.md

 Despite this, f-functions have already been released, giving rise to ambiguous API.

-But surely the maintainers had no choice to change the signatures in accordance with the implicit Go convention
+But surely the maintainers had no choice to change the signatures in accordance with Go convention, because it would break backwards compatibility:

-> Printf-like functions must end with `f`

-because it would break backwards compatibility:

 ```go
 func Equal(t TestingT, expected, actual any) bool